langchain-ai/langsmith-cookbook/tracing-examples/share-trace-streamlit/README.md

-# Add Traceability to Your Streamlit Chatbot
+# Embedding Trace Links

 Debugging LLM apps and agents is difficult.
 When a bot gives a wrong response, it can be hard to identify the root cause.

-Full traceability enables us to inspect the components in each response.
+Full traceability lets us inspect the data flow through component.
 With visibility into execution flow, we can identify and fix failure points.

 In this tutorial, you'll surface the URL of a trace within your Streamlit chatbot by: